We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

 Almond milk is the most popular plant milk in the United States.
-It is a nutritious, low-calorie, dairy-free.
+It is nutritious, low-calorie, dairy-free.
 Other possible benefits of enriched almond milk include strengthening bones and helping lower the risk of heart disease.

 It is rich in several healthful nutrients, but compared with whole almonds, it is watered down and missing most of the fiber.

 While researchers have not directly studied its health effects in controlled studies, some of its components have undergone extensive study.

 This is a review of almond milk and its health benefits.

 Almond milk is made by blending almonds with water and then straining the mixture to remove the solids.
 You can also make it by adding water to almond butter.

 It has a pleasant, nutty flavor and a creamy texture similar to that of regular milk.
 For this reason, it is a popular choice for people following a vegan diet and those who are allergic or intolerant to dairy.

 You can find almond milk in most supermarkets, usually in the health food section.
 It is also very easy to make at home.

 Commercial almond milk comes in a variety of brands and flavors.
 For health reasons, it is best to choose almond milk that does not contain added sugar.

 Controlled studies have linked whole almonds to a variety of health benefits, but many of these may not apply to almond milk.

 Also, almond milk is watered down.
 It is a much less concentrated source of nutrients than whole almonds.

 The concentration of nutrients in almond milk depends on how many almonds went into making it, the amount of added water it contains, and whether or not it contains any added vitamins and minerals.

 Here are the seven main health benefits of drinking almond milk.